-The Maine Beaches is home to several family owned farms where the harvest season is in full bloom.
+The Maine Beaches is home to several family-owned farms where the harvest season is in full bloom.
 You could spend an entire day at Pumpkin Valley Farm in Dayton (just fifteen minutes west of Saco and Old Orchard Beach) navigating your way through their six-acre corn maze, choosing your perfect pumpkin from their pumpkin patch, feeding the farm animals, or even launching an ear of corn!

 Zach’s Corn Maze in York will take your crew on a twenty-minute hayride to the maze, built over seventeen acres of corn!
 You’ll want to make sure you find your way out with a little time to spare so that you can stop at the farm stand and select from an array of amazingly fresh produce and gorgeous flowers.
-And of course no visit is complete without tasting one (or more) of their homemade cider donuts!
+And of course, no visit is complete without tasting one (or more) of their homemade cider donuts!

 In the mood for apple pie?
-Of course there’s none better than yours made with the freshest pick-your-own-apples from McDougal’s Orchards in Springvale.
-In addition to dozens of varieties of apples, McDougal’s also grows peaches, nectarines, plums, pears and cherries!
+Of course, there’s none better than yours made with the freshest pick-your-own-apples from McDougal’s Orchards in Springvale.
+In addition to dozens of varieties of apples, McDougal’s also grows peaches, nectarines, plums, pears, and cherries!
 The possibilities for your dessert table are endless!

-The season of plenty also spills over into our farmer’s markets, located all over the region, many of which also host local artisan and craftsman wares, fresh breads and baked goods, and live musical entertainment to serenade you while you peruse the bounty.
-We’ve listed a number of them for you below, and we suggest, if time permits, that you create yourself a farmer’s market trail in order to experience and enjoy the diversity in offerings that the Maine Beaches is so proud of.
+The season of plenty also spills over into our farmer’s markets, located all over the region, many of which also host local artisan and craftsman wares, fresh bread and baked goods, and live musical entertainment to serenade you while you peruse the bounty.
+We’ve listed a number of them for you below, and we suggest, if time permits, that you create yourself a farmer’s market trail to experience and enjoy the diversity in offerings that the Maine Beaches is so proud of.